citusdata/citus_docs/get_started/tutorial_multi_tenant.rst

     COMMIT;

-Each statement in a transactions causes roundtrips between the coordinator and workers in Citus.
+Each statement in a transactions causes roundtrips between the coordinator and workers in multi-node Citus.
 For multi-tenant workloads, it's more efficient to run transactions in distributed functions.
 The efficiency gains become more apparent for larger transactions, but we can use the small transaction above as an example.